 Federal Center South, Building 2021

-This Design-Build project is a redevelopment/modernization of an existing early 1940s warehouse located at the Federal Center South campus in Seattle, Washington.
-The facility provides approximately 200,000 gross square feet of office space for the tenant, the United States Army Corps of Engineers (USACE).
+This Design-Build project was a redevelopment/modernization of an existing early 1940s warehouse located at the Federal Center South campus in Seattle, Washington.
+The facility provides approximately 200,000 square feet of office space for the tenant, the United States Army Corps of Engineers (USACE).
 The three-story structure is shaped like an oxbow.
 It houses a large commons area at the center and a wraparound skylight system above the atrium that emits an abundance of natural lighting.

 In order for the General Service Administration (GSA) to lease the building to the USACE the building needs to meet the Unified Facilities Criteria (UFC) 4-010-01, DoD Minimum Antiterrorism Standards for Buildings dated October 8, 2003 including change 1, 22 January 2007.
 Hinman worked with KPFF Consulting Engineers and ZGF Architects to implement Standard 8 and 10 from the UFC.
 The primary objective was to provide a safe, as well economical and energy efficient design, for the supporting structure of all glazed systems.

 To achieve a Gold LEED certificate, Hinman and KPFF collaborated to develop an insulated light gage box beam spanning between kicker systems to transfer the air-blast load to the supporting structure.

 Typical façade design for UFC buildings meeting conventional construction, 148 ft. standoff, consists of implementing the static procedure presented in UFC 4-010-01, however due to the size of the window panes an economical design could not be achieved by implementing the conventional method.